alshenoudy/alshenoudy/README.md

 <b> I am Ahmed Alshenoudy, a Master's student at Johannes Kepler University in Linz and an AI Software Developer at RISC GmbH. </b>
 <br />
 <br />
 I thrive to learn and educate myself, I am on a <i> continuous learning journey </i> where I always look for personal and professional growth.
 Currently I am finalizing my master's thesis project and studies, where I am expecting to <i> graduate </i> in the 2022-2023 winter semester.
-I am interested in being part of a team where I get to apply my knowledge, challenge myself and grow, while working on innovative projects that applies machine learning or deep learning to real life problems.
+I am interested in being part of a team where I get to apply my knowledge, challenge myself and grow, while working on innovative projects that applies machine learning or deep learning to real life challenges.
 <br />
 <br />
 </div>